The Best Board Games for Teens: Get Them Off Their Screens

 Ultramassive

-Far beyond the Milky Way, massive black holes drift through deep space, locked in a cosmic race for dominance.
-They feed, grow, and collide—each one fighting to become the largest, most powerful force in existence.
+Forget exploring the galaxy—in Ultramassive, you are the galaxy’s biggest threat.
+Far beyond the Milky Way, massive black holes are locked in a cosmic race for dominance.
+They feed, they grow, and they collide.
+Only one will become the most powerful force in existence.

 - 10+